Thorlabs/Insights_and_Applications/Walk-off calculation for entangled SPDC/Readme.md

 # How To Use

 The script contains some example crystals (from the Thorlabs catalog or the EDU-QOPA1) and crystal systems, defined after the module definitions.
 You can either import the file as a module and use these definitions in your own code or interactively in a python command line interpreter.
-Or you adjust the file (especially the '__main__' block at the end) to request the desired calculations and outputs and run it as a python script.
+Or you adjust the file (especially the `'__main__'` block at the end) to request the desired calculations and outputs and run it as a python script.

 Running the script "as is" will reproduce figures from the EDU-QOPA1 manual:
  - Dispersion curves of refractive indices and group indices for the crossed BBO pair.
  - Spatial walk-off phase maps for the EDU-QOPA1 crystal set and setup geometry.
- - Additionally a 3D overview plot of the beams and optical axes of all involved crystals.
+ - Additionally, a 3D overview plot of the beams and optical axes of all involved crystals.

 # References To Literature
 [^OptExp2005]: J. B. Altepeter, E. R. Jeffrey, and P. G. Kwiat, "Phase-compensated ultra-bright source of entangled photons", Opt.
 Exp.
 13, 8951-8959, (2005), https://doi.org/10.1364/OPEX.13.008951

 [^JOS1997]: a) A. Migdall, "Polarization directions of noncollinear phase-matched optical parametric downcoversion output", J. Opt.
 Soc.
 Am.
 B, 14, 1093-1098, (1997), https://doi.org/10.1364/JOSAB.14.001093;
   Similarly discussed in: b) R. Rangarajana, A. B. U’Ren, and P. G. Kwiat, "Polarization dependence on downconversion emission angle: investigation of the ‘Migdall effect’", Journal of Modern Optics, 58, 312–317, (2011), https://doi.org/10.1080/09500340.2010.515753

 [^OptExp2009]: R. Rangarajan, M. Goggin, and P. G. Kwiat, "Optimizing type-I polarization-entangled photons", Opt.
 Exp.
 17, 18920-18933, (2009), https://doi.org/10.1364/OE.17.018920